 The high-resolution landscape of germline retroduplication polymorphism presented by our callset gives us the power to perform extensive analyses of retroduplication variation.
 Among all 503 parent genes with novel retroduplications, 361 (71.8%) are exclusively identified in a single population, while only 29 (5.8%) are commonly identified in more than 10 populations (S2 Fig. B).
 Retroduplications are larger events than SNPs.
-It is known that individual structural variations are more likely to lead to phenotypic differences than individual SNPs [32]; thus, retroduplications might be more influential population-specific events than SNPs.
+It is known that individual structural variations are more likely to lead to phenotypic differences than individual SNPs [32]; thus, retroduplications might be more influential and population-specific than SNPs.
 From all identified parent genes, we identified 43 that can differentiate superpopulations (with significantly large fixation index FST, adjusted empirical p-value < 0.001, see S2 Table).

 From the frequency spectrum of retroduplication parent genes (Fig. 2AB, S5 Fig.), we observed expected and confident cluster cohesion of superpopulations (African, Ad Mixed American, East Asian, European, and South Asian).
 We hypothesize that many of the exclusive retroduplications emerged after population divergence.
-We further constructed phylogenetic trees of human populations solely based on novel retroduplication variations (Fig. 2C).
+We further constructed phylogenetic trees of human populations based on novel retroduplication variations (Fig. 2C).
 The phylogenetic trees can confidently represent the superpopulation structure and also show mixed populations (Ad Mixed American) mingling with other superpopulations.
 These observed population relationships are consistent with human migration history, which reconfirms the effectiveness of retroduplications as population markers as well as validates our approach to retroduplication discovery.

 Fig. 2.
 Common retroduplication frequency spectrum and phylogenetic tree.
 A – Frequency spectrum of 29 retroduplication events that are detected in more than 10 populations.
 Hierarchical clustering was used.
 B – PCA biplot of the populations based on frequencies of these 29 retroduplication events.
 Different colors indicate five superpopulations, i.e. AFR (African), AMR (Ad Mixed American), EAS (East Asian), EUR (European), and SAS (South Asian).
-Arrows represent loadings of parents genes.
+Arrows represent loadings of parent genes.
 Ad Mixed Americans are marked with ‘*’.
 C – Consensus phylogenetic tree built based on novel retroduplications from all 26 populations enrolled in the 1000 Genome Project Phase 3.
 Bootstrap probability (BP) value is computed from ordinary bootstrap resampling.
 It is the frequency of the cluster appearing in bootstrap replicates.
 Approximately unbiased (AU) probability value is calculated from multiscale bootstrap resampling [33,34].
 AU is less biased than BP.
 Bootstrap resampling was performed 1,000 times for generating the trees that are summarized in the consensus tree.
 Manhattan distance and average linkage is used in hierarchical clustering.

 For each population enrolled in the Geuvadis RNA-sequencing project (i.e. CEU, FIN, GBR, TSI, and YRI) [35], we tested whether having novel retroduplication(s) is associated with the parent gene’s expression level.
-We did not see any significant association from this analysis (S6 File), i.e. no retroduplication event was identified as an eQTL.
-However, while comparing expression level of retroduplication parent genes to all genes, we see a weak but ubiquitous trend that novel retroduplications came from the genes with relatively high expression level (p-value < 1.4 × 10-5 for each population, calculated from omnibus tests, see S7 File).
+We did not observe any significant association from this analysis (S6 File), i.e. no retroduplication event was identified as an eQTL.
+However, while comparing expression level of retroduplication parent genes to all genes, we see a weak but ubiquitous and statistically significant trend that novel retroduplications came from highly expressed genes (p-value < 1.4 × 10-5 for each population, calculated from omnibus tests, see S7 File).
 It is consistent with our expectation that

-the more mRNAs a gene has made, the higher probability that it will be converted into complementary DNA and inserted back into the genome.
+the more mRNAs a gene produces, the higher probability that it will be converted into complementary DNA and inserted back into the genome.